mbalsdon/daily-dosu/README.md

 - A registered [Discord bot](https://discord.com/developers/applications)

 ## Contributing
 If you find any bugs or want to request a feature, feel free to open an [issue](https://github.com/mbalsdon/daily-dosu/issues).
-If you are reporting a bug, try to include as much detail as you can as well as steps on how to reproduce it (if possible).
-If you are requesting a feature, please describe the feature in as most detail as possible as well as some use-cases for it.

 If you want to make changes, feel free to open a PR.

-If you want to contact me directly, my DMs are open on Discord @spreadnuts.
+For direct contact, my DMs are open on Discord @spreadnuts.

 ## Internals